 Remove the old O-ring from the oil filter housing cover.
 Confirm the exact groove on the oil filter housing cover that the O-ring is removed from.
 If the new O-ring is not placed back into the exact groove it was removed from it is possible to have an oil leak.

-Install the new Porsche Cayenne 3.0L Diesel oil filter O-ring (comes with the new oil filter) back onto its groove on housing cap.
+Install the new Porsche Cayenne 3.0L Diesel oil filter O-ring (which comes with the new oil filter) back onto its groove on the housing cap.
 Lubricate it with some fresh clean oil.
 Be careful not to stretch the O-ring too.
 Also, lubricate the O-ring on the oil filter with a little bit of fresh oil.
 (Image 5)

 How To Step 8

 Thread the new oil filter and oil filter housing cap back into the oil filter housing.
-Confirm that you're threading it in correctly, so as not to cross thread it.
-Using a 32mm oil filter housing socket, torque to 25 Newton meters or 18ft lbs.
-(Image 6 and 7)
+Confirm that you're threading it in correctly, so as not to cross-thread it.
+Using a 32mm oil filter housing socket, torque to 25 Newton meters or 18ft-lbs.
+(Images 6 and 7)

 How To Step 9